wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 Keep the following requirements in mind when working with ExpectAI:
 - Your organization must be using a [fully-hosted deployment](/cloud/deploy/deployment_patterns.md).
-- The Data Asset's Data Source must be Databricks SQL, PostgreSQL, Redshift, or Snowflake.
+- The Data Asset's Data Source must be AlloyDB, Amazon Aurora PostgreSQL, Citus, Databricks SQL, Neon, PostgreSQL, Redshift, or Snowflake.

 ## Multi-source Expectations